saraheno/liquidtilepaper/README.md

-# liquidtilepaper
+# fluoresencepaper
-for the paper summer 2015 on liquid scintillator tiles
+for the summer 2015 paper on fluoresence in plastic scintillator